Travel.State.Gov > International Travel > Country Information > Spain International Travel Information

 See the Department of State’s Fact Sheet on Spain for information on U.S. – Spain relations.

 Spain is a party to the Schengen Agreement.
 This means that U.S. citizens may enter Spain for up to 90 days for tourist or business purposes without a visa.
 Your passport should be valid for at least three months beyond the period of stay.
 You must have sufficient funds and a return airline ticket.
 For additional details about travel into and within Schengen countries, please see our Schengen fact sheet.
 Visit the Embassy of Spain website for the most current visa information.

 HIV/AIDS RESTRICTIONS: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Spain.

 Crime: Street crimes against U.S. citizens usually occur in the principal tourist areas across Spain.
-In particular, Madrid and Barcelona report frequent pickpocketing and theft, as well as occasional violent attacks, some of which have required the victim to seek medical attention.
+American citizens have reported pickpocketing, theft, and sexual assault, and occasionally other violent attacks.
+Some attacks have required the victim to seek medical attention.

 Victims of Crime: U.S. citizen victims of crimes, including sexual assault, should contact the local police at 112 immediately, and the U.S. Embassy at (34) 91-587-2200.
 Remember that the local authorities are responsible for investigating and prosecuting crimes.
 See our webpage on help for U.S. victims of crime overseas.

 Criminal Penalties: You are subject to local laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.